 The Board's going concern assessment has focussed on the forecast liquidity of the Group for 12 months from the date of approval of the financial statements.
 This analysis assumes that the Company will meet some of its short-term obligations through the sale of listed securities, which represented 30% of the Company's total portfolio as at 31 December 2020.
-As part of this assessment the Board has considered a severe but plausible downside that reflects the impact of Covid-19 and an assessment of the Company's ability to meet its liabilities as they fall due (including appropriate to continue to adopt the going concern the loan liabilities), assuming a significant reduction in asset values and accompanying currency volatility.
+As part of this assessment the Board has considered a severe but plausible downside that reflects the impact of Covid-19 and an assessment of the Company's the loan liabilities), assuming a significant reduction in asset values and accompanying currency volatility.